Sourabh-Sao/DSA-Journey/README.md

 # DSA-Journey
-In this repository I will post all my DSA questions and their solutions
+In this repository, I post all my DSA questions and their solutions